top of page

 OFFICER

-SHONA CHAKRAVARTTY | Senior Program Officer
+SHONA CHAKRAVARTTY | Director of Grantmaking

 Before joining the Hill-Snowdon Foundation staff in 2006, Shona served as Program Officer for the Four Freedoms Fund, a philanthropic collaborative that made grants to enhance the capacity of local and state organizations to actively engage immigrants in the civic, social and economic life of their communities and participate in national policy and advocacy efforts.
 Prior to that, she was a program officer at the Jewish Fund for Justice for almost six years where she was responsible for grantmaking in the areas of Women in Poverty, Assisting New Immigrants, and Economic Justice.
 Shona has also worked at a variety of non-profits in New York City including the National Council of Jewish Women, Sakhi for South Asian Women, and Women and Philanthropy.
 She also serves on the board of Chhaya CDC in Queens, where she resides.
 Past board service includes the New York Women’s Foundation, South Asian Youth Action, and Grantmakers Concerned with Immigrants & Refugees (GCIR).
 Shona was born in India and holds a B.A. from Columbia University and a Master’s degree from Oxford University.